DawsonReschke/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+  a) ReactJs is a web framework that solves all of the problems related to state management in vanilla js.
+State management requires you to keep track of each individual element on the page that could possibly change.
+React does this for us.
-1. Describe component state.
+2. Describe component state.
+  b) In react all components carry a state that can be mutated and rerendered.
-1. Describe props.
+3. Describe props.
+  c) props stands for `properties`, which is any data that is passed from one component down to its child component.
-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+  d) Side effects are any asynchronous events.
+Using the useEffect method we can sync side effects with the component states.